 On the evening of September 3rd there was an Orientation Week event.
-The students were kept in a local entertainment centre with bowling and other games as part of the alcohol free Orientation Week.
+The students were kept in a local entertainment centre with bowling and other games as part captured teddy bears from Laurier and is holding them captive (SPSN 30 Jan.
+1980).

+of the alcohol free Orientation Week.
 It was a situation very similar to the high school "safe grad."
 This event had been planned for and was detailed in the information that the students got in their Orientation kits along with their SPU Orientation t-shirts.
 Unlike residence orientation, campus Orientation is highly planned and the "first years" were well aware of the upcoming events.
 The event was open to all first year students, but less than ten from off-campus showed up for the event, and these few were obvious because they were not affiliated with any residence.
 The gathering for this event quickly escalated into an unplanned "chant off."